FASTR-Analytics/fastr-slide-builder/methodology/00_introduction.md

 2. **Adjust for issues with data quality** to improve analysis accuracy
 3. **Analyze data to answer pressing country-specific policy questions** including identifying changes in priority service volumes and trends in service coverage as compared to country priorities and targets

+---

 This approach enables identification of the highest priority data quality issues and subsequent necessary analytical adjustments so that data can be continually improved while appropriate analyses are conducted.
 Data quality assessment is conducted by indicator and can be disaggregated at sub-national level given facility-level data is used for the analysis.
 This is important to generate policy relevant regular reporting on data quality, service volume, and coverage estimates which provides a continual snapshot of RMNCAH-N service use.

 ---

 ### Focus on a Set of Core Indicators

-The FASTR approach to routine data analysis focuses on a core set of RMNCAH-N indicators that characterize the reproductive, maternal and child healthcare continuum, priority health areas across LMICs.
-These indicators capture key service delivery events, which have higher completeness rates and higher volume.
-In addition, these indicators serve as proxies for other services and interventions delivered at the same service contact.
-In addition, outpatient consultations (OPDs) are used as a proxy for the general use of health services.
-Additional, country and program-specific indicators can be added to the analysis to be responsive to country priorities.
+The FASTR approach prioritizes a core set of RMNCAH-N indicators that span the reproductive, maternal, and child health continuum and reflect priority service areas across LMICs.
+These indicators represent key service delivery events with relatively high reporting completeness and volumes, and they act as proxies for other services delivered during the same contact.
+Outpatient consultations (OPDs) are included as a proxy for overall health service use.
+The indicator set can be expanded to include country- or programme-specific priorities as needed.

 ---

 ### Focus on a Set of Core Data Quality Metrics

-The FASTR approach to routine data analysis focuses on a core set of data quality metrics which enables identification of the highest priority data quality issues for which data quality adjustments can be made.
-In addition to the core data quality measures, the FASTR approach generates an overall data quality score which combines the core metrics into a single summary measure.
+FASTR also relies on a core set of data quality metrics to identify the most critical data quality issues that can be addressed through adjustment methods.
+In addition to these individual metrics, the approach produces an overall data quality score that synthesizes them into a single summary measure.
 <!-- /SLIDE -->